TeaDrivenDev/Amagatsha/README.md

 #### tl;dr

-This is a small command line utility for saving and restoring Visual Studio document window layouts across different Git branches.
+This is a small command line utility for saving and restoring Visual Studio
+* document window layouts,
+* debugger breakpoints and
+* bookmarks

+across different Git branches.

 ### The Problem

-Visual Studio saves information on open documents (along with other settings) in a `.suo` file per solution.
-As those settings are generally user-specific, it makes no sense to put the `.suo` in version control.
-This means that the open documents settings always stay the same when going back and forth between branches, leading to a (for me) annoying behavior:
+Visual Studio saves all its user-specific settings for a solution in a `.suo` file.
+Due to that user-specific nature, it makes no sense to put the `.suo` file in version control.
+This means that things like open documents, breakpoints and bookmarks always stay the same when going back and forth between branches, leading to a (for me) annoying behavior:

 - You work on a new feature in branch `A`.
 You have added new code files here and arranged your code tabs and windows in a way that is suitable for what you need to do.
 - An issue pops up that needs to be fixed immediately.
 You checkout branch `B` from the main branch and get to work.
 Visual Studio tries to apply the previous document window layout, but the new files you added in branch `A` do not exist in branch `B`, so those tabs and windows can't be opened.
 The files that you had open which exist in this branch as well will be opened, but chances are you don't need those, so you'll either close or leave them, and open other files that are involved in the fix you need to make.